Welcome, welcome everyone to my fall tour here at Worthing Court!

 I dressed my dining room table with more yellow pumpkins along with quite a few white ones and sprigs of fresh greenery from my shrubs.

 The base for the centerpiece is brand new wood that I made to look like old barn wood.
-You can read all about how to make some for yourself HERE.

 And I borrowed the wooden toolbox from my kitchen, where it is usually filled with cookbooks and other kitcheny paraphernalia.